Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Universality of the lensed memory waveforms

 where the $\delta$-function part is ignored, as any interferometer could only detect signals with nonzero frequency.
 Since we construct $\tilde h_H$ based on $\tilde h_\text{D}$, we will not vary any parameter of the memory signal when computing FF.
-In Fig.~\ref{fig-mm}, we plotted $|f\tilde h_\text{D}(f)|$ generated by a binary system with $m_1=3600M_\odot$ and $m_2=3000M_\odot$, sharing all other paramters with the one in the previous section.
+In Fig.~\ref{fig-mm}, we plotted $|f\tilde h_\text{D}(f)|$ generated by a binary system with $m_1=3600M_\odot$ and $m_2=3000M_\odot$, sharing all other parameters with the one in the previous section.
 The approximate waveform $|f\tilde h_H(f)|$ is a horizontal line.
 We also plotted LISA's sensitivity curve $\sqrt{fS_n(f)}$.

 One can show that the mismatch between these two signals is about $10^{-3}$.
+In doing the calculation, we set the frequency range from $10^{-4}$ Hz to 0 in Eq.~\eqref{eq-def-ff}.
 Of course, one shall really compare the lensed $\tilde h_\text{D}$ and the lensed $\tilde h_H$.
 However, since they share the same factor due to the lensing effect, i.e., $k_a\mu_a e^{-i\omega T_{d}}$, the mismatch remains the same as the one calculated for the unlensed waveforms.
+This is because,